veikedann/MP3-to-MIDI-Converter/README.md

 # MP3 to MIDI Converter

-A web application that allows you to convert MP3 audio files into MIDI files.
-The application uses Python with Flask for the backend and essentia-tensorflow for audio analysis.
+A web application that converts MP3 audio files into MIDI files using Python, Flask, and audio processing libraries.

 ## Features